Eccentric Binary Black Hole Simulations with Numerical Relativity

 To quantify the magnitude of the differences between the waveforms due to the finite extraction radii $R_{obs}$ and the extrapolation to infinity, we use the matching measure,

-as implemented via a complex overlap as described in Eq.~(2) in Ref.~\cite{Cho:2012ed}: where $\tilde{h}(f)$ is the Fourier transform of $h(t)$ and $S_n(f)$ is the power spectral density of the detector noise (here, taken to be identically equal to one since we are interested in the direct waveforms comparisons).
+as implemented via a complex overlap as described in Eq.~(2) in Ref.~\cite{Cho:2012ed}: where $\tilde{h}(\omega)$ is the Fourier transform of $h(t)$ and $S_n(\omega)$ is the power spectral density of the detector noise (here, taken to be identically equal to one since we are interested in the direct waveforms comparisons).
 We adopt the leading modes $(\ell,m)=(2,2)$ of $\psi_4$ for the computations and we do not maximize over an overall constant time shift and an overall constant phase shift (as is usually done for parameter estimation of gravitational waves signals~\cite{Lovelace:2016uwp}).